ankita848/SCT_ML_3/README.md

-Cat vs Dog Classifier Using MobileNetV2 + SVM
+Cat vs Dog Classifier — MobileNetV2 + SVM

 📌 Project Overview

-This project implements a Cat vs Dog classifier using transfer learning with MobileNetV2 for feature extraction and Support Vector Machine (SVM) for classification.
+This project implements a Cat vs Dog image classifier by combining:

-The workflow includes:

-Image loading \& preprocessing

-Feature extraction using MobileNetV2 (pretrained on ImageNet)
+Transfer Learning – MobileNetV2 (pretrained on ImageNet) for robust feature extraction

-Optional dimensionality reduction with PCA

-Model training using Linear SVM

-Evaluation and visualization of predictions
+Support Vector Machine (SVM) – linear kernel for final classification

+This approach avoids training a deep network from scratch and delivers strong accuracy even on CPUs.